mousemke/flounder/README.md

 + added the ability to give options unique classes
 + added wrapper to the class options
 + changed the flounder class optoin from container to flounder
-+ moved files to be sorted a bit better
++ restructured folders and files

 0.1.5